by David Barr

 We should all be clear: the threat of violence by armed individuals can never be the basis of freedom.
 Political freedom has to be achieved and guaranteed politically, that is, collectively and institutionally.
 We only remain free when collective power checks power, when the influence of government, money, and the citizenry are balanced and regulated by transparent and accountable enforcement institutions.

-People are free to post memes about shooting the government agents who come for their guns, but we are right to ask whom they imagine shooting when the economy shifts away from them and their economic freedom - and, with it, the real freedom to choose how to structure their lives - disappears.
+People are free to post memes about shooting the government agents who come for their guns, but we are right to ask whom they imagine shooting when the economy shifts away from them and their economic freedom is lost (and, with it, the real freedom to choose how to structure their lives).
 Whom do they shoot when corporate influence and corruption slowly turn the government away from accountability to the people?
 Someone might find comfort in the thought that he can shoot back when the government comes for his land, but what happens when economic forces beyond our control (and even functional comprehension) come for it?
 Who can be shot when the country moves gradually toward plutocracy (the rule of money), even while it maintains the superficial appearance of democracy and liberty?
 If we hang on to the right to buy a gun in part because the gun company that profits from the sale can buy senators and congressmen, what liberty is left for us to protect with it?

 We live in a massive, rapidly urbanizing and diversifying modern democracy, one embedded in an overwhelmingly complex global economic system.
 Privatization, deregulation, and changes in campaign laws have given sprawling business conglomerates unprecedented political power.
 Consumer protections are being rolled back in ways that favor the big businesses that politicians depend on for reelection.
 There are revolving doors between the financial, energy, prison, and other industries and the government agencies meant to regulate them.
 We have forfeited our civil liberties because of fear.
 Our sources of information about the world - a basic condition of free choice - are becoming propaganda wings of political parties.

-It is clear from all this that we should all be worried about encroaching tyranny.
+It is clear from all this that we should be worried about encroaching tyranny.
 However, threats to our freedom are constantly taking new, subtle, and dangerous forms; it is a naïve fantasy to think the gun collections of American citizens can play any sort of meaningful role in protecting us from them.

 While gun control is an important issue with serious consequences, the more fundamental danger here is the naïve view of power, freedom, and influence at play in these debates.
 We can argue about the benefits and dangers of guns.
 What should be beyond debate is the danger of thinking that we live in a world so simple that modern forms of tyranny can be met with an AR-15.
-If we think gun control is a necessary and sufficient defense against tyranny, how can we possibly see the value in the vital, boring work of government ethics oversight, consumer protection agencies, or campaign finance legislation?
+If we think gun ownership is a necessary and sufficient defense against tyranny, how can we possibly see value in the vital, boring work of government ethics oversight, consumer protection agencies, or campaign finance legislation?
 The institutions, norms, and checks that hold government responsible to the people can disappear without there being a moment of confrontation in which guns could conceivably play a role.

 The only thing that can hold off the threat of tyranny today is the only thing that ever has: informed, collective participation in transparent and accountable political institutions.
 That’s the real lesson we should learn from the American Revolution.